 This article is a stub.
 You can help the IndieWebCamp wiki by expanding it.

 A deleted is a post that has been removed.
-It may still have a permalink, for purposes of returning an HTTP 410 GONE status code, and a simple static HTML h-entry saying something like "This post has been deleted".
+It may still have a permalink, for purposes of returning an HTTP 410 Gone status code, and a simple static HTML h-entry tombstone saying something like "This post is gone", and a